jrosebud/jrosebud.github.io/winter2015/lesson05/slides/slides.md

 ##HTML5 Boilerplate

-There are tons of resets and normalize stylesheets out there, but my personal favorite is the **HTML5 Boilerplate** - (http://html5boilerplate.com/)
+There are tons of resets and normalize stylesheets out there, but my personal favorite is [**Normalize.css**](https://necolas.github.io/normalize.css/), which is also packaged with [**HTML5 Boilerplate**](http://html5boilerplate.com/).

-This boilerplate actually comes with a bunch of other stuff, but look for the stylesheet, called normalize.css.
-You can call this as a separate stylesheet.
+You can call normalize.css as a separate stylesheet.
 Just make sure to call it first, then your regular stylesheet.
-You can also use the main.css stylesheet instead and put your styles in there.
+Remember, stylesheet order is important and you don't want the normalize to override **your** styles!

 ---